Materials-Consortia/OPTIMADE/optimade.rst

      # URL queries

-     endpoint : specification of endpoints and endpoint names. query-param : url query parameter names.
+     endpoint : specification of endpoints and endpoint names. query-param : URL query parameter names.
-     query-string : strings that represent segments of url query strings, with query parameters and values. query-url : full urls, or relative starting with a '/' of url queries.
+     query-string : strings that represent segments of URL query strings, with query parameters and values. query-url : full URLs, or relative starting with a '/' of URL queries.

      # HTTP